 - 1946 – HMS Stubborn submarine wreck was scuttled as a submarine sonar training target

 - 1950s – Lockheed P2V Neptune airplane wreck was scuttled as a movie set

 - 1987 – Statue of Our Lady (Madonna)

 - 1990 – Statue of Christ (Kristu tal-Bahhara)

 - 2005 – Diving helmet

 Dive clubs, centres and shops

-Local dive clubs
+Local dive clubs (in alphabetical order)